If you feel unsafe for any reason, please call 911 or your local emergency number.

 This represents the living person today — the one moving forward through the world.

-It stands in front, not because it replaces what came before, but because:
+It stands in front, not because it replaces what came before,

 How to Read These Images Moving Forward